 Overview

 Erica’s Fairy Forest is a pocket of enchantment tucked away in Halton’s Amenity & Forest Park, just outside the town of Cootehill.
-Straddling the historic border between County Cavan and County Monaghan, the site invites visitors of all ages to step into a world where tiny winged fairies are said to flit from branch to branch.
+Straddling the historic border between County Cavan and County Monaghan, the site invites visitors of all ages to step into a world where tiny winged fairies flit from branch to branch.
 The forest is open all day, every day, and admission is free, making it an ideal stop on a day‑trip through the rolling landscapes of the Irish midlands.

 History